 5. Begin immediate Return to Work planning

 As soon as an injury has occurred, Recovery Partners consultants can conduct an assessment of the situation and begin the return to work planning.
-This minimises the negative impact the injury has on both the employee and employer.
+This minimises the negative impact the injury has on both the employee and the employer.